Lil-Youn/vite-rails-typescript-sample-app/README.md

 We have a minimal setup which we can add APIs to.
 To create APIs, we have to generate models, controllers and the relevant API endpoints.

-We will create a simple friends app, so lets set up the model: use $rails generate model Friend first_name:string last_name:string email:string twitter:string
+We will create a simple friends app, so lets set up the model: use `$rails generate model Friend first_name:string last_name:string email:string twitter:string`

 This sets up our database for Friends and adds some extra files for managing the database model

-Then perform database migrations with $rails db:migrate.
+Then perform database migrations with `$rails db:migrate`.
 Run this command each time you make changes to the databases, such as adding or modifying models.

 # Generating controllers

 Our API code will be written in controller files.
-To create a controller for articles, run this command:$rails generate controller api/v1/Friends index --skip-routes.
+To create a controller for articles, run this command:`$rails generate controller api/v1/Friends index --skip-routes`.
 The controller is namespaced with api/v1 to indicate that the controllers are for APIs and to version the APIs.

 This should generate this files: